MetPX/sarracenia/doc/source.rst

 So now the command line for sr_post is just the url to for ddsr to retrieve the file on grumpy:

-  sr_post treefrog/frog.dna
+  sr_post -url treefrog/frog.dna

 .. note::
   FIXME: provide real example.

-Either way, the command asks ddsr to retrieve the treefrog/frog.dna file by logging in to grumpy as peter (using the pump's private key.) to retrieve it, and posting it on the switch, for forwarding to the other pump destinations.
+Either way, the command asks ddsr to retrieve the treefrog/frog.dna file by logging in to grumpy as peter (using the pump's private key.) to retrieve it, and posting it on the pump, for forwarding to the other pump destinations.

 similar to sr_subscribe, one can also place configuration files in an sr_post specific directory::